Family Goy

 "Family Goy" is the second episode of the eighth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on October 4, 2009.
 In the episode, Lois discovers that her mother is Jewish and begins her struggle to adapt to her newfound heritage.
 Meanwhile, Irish Catholic Peter begins to embrace his wife's new religion, but after a spiritual visit from his deceased stepfather, Francis, he becomes increasingly antisemitic towards Lois and the family.

-First announced at the 2009 San Diego Comic-Con International, the episode was written by Mark Hentemann and directed by James Purdum.
+First announced at the 2009 San Diego Comic-Con, the episode was written by Mark Hentemann and directed by James Purdum.
 It received mixed reviews from critics for its storyline and cultural references, in addition to receiving criticism from the Parents Television Council.
 According to Nielsen ratings, it was viewed in 9.66 million homes in its original airing.
 The episode featured guest performances by Jeff Bergman, Max Burkholder, Charles Durning, Ben Stein, and Bill Woodson, along with several recurring guest voice actors for the series.
 "Family Goy" was released on DVD along with seven other episodes from the season on June 15, 2010.